tnfssc/IITH_CS4443_H12022/Documents/SRS v2.md

 #### Use Case 19: Reserve Room

 - **Primary Actor:** Customer
-- **Pre Condition:** Customer is logged in and the room exists.
+- **Pre Condition:** Customer is logged in and the room is selected.
 - **Main Scenario:**
-  1. After selecting the room, the customer clicks on the `Reserve` button.
+  1. The customer clicks on the `Reserve` button.
+  2. Enter the guests' details of the customer: `Number of guests`, and for each guest, select `Age group` and enter `Full name`.
-  2. The customer is redirected to a payment portal
+  3. The customer is redirected to a payment portal
+  4. The customer enters the payment details: `Card number`, `Expiry date`, `CVV`, `Cardholder name`.
+  5. Click on `Pay` button.
-  3. Toast message `Reservation added successfully`.
+  6. Toast message `Reservation added successfully`.
-  4. Redirect to the dashboard.
+  7. Redirect to the dashboard.
 - **Alternate Scenario:**
+  - Network failure.
+    - Show a network error message.
   - 1(a) Room is unavailable.
     - Toast message `Room is unavailable at given check-in and check-out dates`.
   - 2(a) Payment fails.